oiwjewe/network-security-detector/content/geo-ip-doc.md

-Certainly!
-Here's the updated technical documentation without the summary at the end:

----

 # Technical Documentation for `geoip.sh` Script

 This `geoip.sh` script automates the process of downloading the GeoLite2 City database, installing necessary Python dependencies, and training an anomaly detection model using the Isolation Forest algorithm.
 Below is a breakdown of each section of the script: